takhyun12/python-repeated-timer/README.md

 * No freezing issue occurs with GUI libraries such as Tkinter.

 ## Install
-To install the current release):
+To install the current release:

 ```shell
 $ pip install python-repeated-timer